Prison officials say 7 killed, 17 treated for injuries after 'incident' at Lee Correctional - South Carolina Radio Network

 — SC Dept. Corrections (@SCDCNews) April 16, 2018

 Corrections Department director Bryan Stirling said the incident began when a fight occurred at a prison dorm around 7:15 p.m.
 Sunday evening.
 He said emergency officials were notified, but another fight then broke out in two other dorms.
 He said the fights were over “territory” and contraband.

+“This was all about territory.
+This was about contraband.
+This was about cell phones,” he said.
+“And you’ve heard us talk about these over and over again.
+These folks are fighting over real money and real territory while they’re incarcerated.”

 Stirling said officials waited for reinforcements before reentering the dorm, even as some inmates were fatally injured.

 “We gathered people as quickly as we could and went in there as quickly as we could,” he said, adding that low staffing remains an issue at all state facilities.
+“Before we can go into a dorm — just so you know — there’s about 250-260 inmates in each dorm.
+We’re not going to just send one or two officers in there.
+We’re going to gather a force that is safe for all our officers and we’re going to go in and we’re going to take that dorm back with force.
+And if there’s any resistance we’ll be able to put that resistance down immediately.”

-SLED responded around 9:20 p.m., but did not move to retake control of the first dorm for several hours.
+SLED responded around 9:20 p.m., but did not move to retake control of the first dorm for until 11:30 p.m.
 The team entered the second dorm around 12:30 a.m., and the third after 2 a.m.
-Stirling said the correctional officers did not encounter any resistance when they reentered the dorms.
+Stirling said the corrections officers did not encounter any resistance when they reentered the dorms.

+“We did everything that we could in our power to get there as quickly as possible,” he said.
+“Again, we have to go in and make sure that we go in safely with enough force so if there is a response from the immediate population we can put it down immediately.”

+Stirling has been campaigning for years to have cell phone signals jammed at prisons.
+He said this incident was another example of what can happen when inmates have access to cell phones.

 SCDC Police Services and SLED are investigating the incident.
 The agency identified the dead as Raymond Scott, Michael Milledge, Damonte Rivera, Eddie Gaskins, Joshua Jenkins, Corey Scott and Cornelius McClary.
 Lee County Coroner Larry Logan told The State newspaper the deaths appear to be from stabbing, but an autopsy is needed.
 It’s not clear what started the fight.